Ramil Safarov: Interrogation and trial

 During his initial interrogation Safarov confessed to killing Margaryan and his intention to kill Makuchyan.
 Questioned about his motives during the interrogation, Safarov stated:

 I regret that I hadn't killed any Armenian before this.
 The army sent me to this training and here I learnt that two Armenians were taking the same course with us.
 I must say that hatred against Armenians grew inside me.
 In the beginning we were greeting each other, or rather they said "hi" to me but I didn't respond.
 The reason why I committed the murder was that they passed by and smiled in our face.
 At that moment I decided to kill them, i.e. to saw their heads off...

 I have been a soldier for 14 years now, but I cannot give an answer whether I would kill if I were a civil person.
 I haven't thought on the question whether I would kill Armenians if I were civil [sic].
 My job is to kill all, because as long as they live, we will suffer.

 If not here and now, then I would do the same thing any other time and in any other place.
 If there were more Armenians here I would like to kill all of them.
 It is a pity this was the first occasion and I hadn't managed to get better prepared for this action...
 My calling is to kill all the Armenians.

 According to Balázs Kuti, at the very beginning of the language courses, when the students got acquainted, there was a conversation about different international issues, but nobody spoke of it afterwards.
 Kuti also said that he had not noticed any strain in the relationship between Margaryan and the Azerbaijani officers.
-Makuchyan's neighbor, officer Saulius Paulius, also said that he observed nothing strange in the relationship between the Armenian and the Azerbaijani guys.
+Makuchyan's neighbor, officer Saulius Paulius, also said that he observed nothing strange in the relationship between the Armenian and the Azerbaijani students.
 The police afterwards interrogated all the students and all testified that there was no conflict between the Armenian and the Azerbaijani officers and that they did not even interact with each other.